-- such as chick peas, cow peas, lentils, peas, green gram, kidney beans, soya beans containing at least 20% protein on dry basis
+- such as chickpeas, cowpeas, lentils, peas, green gram, kidney beans, soya beans containing at least 20% protein on a dry basis

 - provide lysine that is deficient in cereals but deficient in L-methionine which may be added

-- must be appropriately processed to reduce, as much as possible, the anti-nutritional factors normally present such as phytates, lectins (haemagglutenins), trypsin and chemo-trypsin inhibitors
+- must be appropriately processed to reduce, as much as possible, the anti-nutritional factors normally present such as phytates, lectins (haemagglutinins), trypsin and chemo-trypsin inhibitors

-Soya when used, must be ensured that it contains low levels of phytoerstroges [lectins may be reduced by moist heat treatment; tryspsin inhibitor activity by heating to high temperature or prolonged boiling; phytates may be reduced enzymatically or by soaking; phytoestrogens by fermentation] field beans and faba beans should not be used due to favism.
+Soya when used, must be ensured that it contains low levels of phytoestrogens [lectins may be reduced by moist heat treatment; trypsin inhibitor activity by heating to high temperature or prolonged boiling; phytates may be reduced enzymatically or by soaking; phytoestrogens by fermentation] field beans and faba beans should not be used due to favism.